-This Data Processing and Security Exhibit (“Exhibit”) supplement your Agreement regarding your access to and use of any of COMPLY’s SaaS and/or Professional Services offerings, as applicable, and sets forth the confidentiality, non-disclosure and security requirements for Private Information subject to Applicable Data Protection Law.
+This Data Processing and Security Exhibit (“Exhibit”) supplements your Agreement regarding your access to and use of any of COMPLY’s SaaS and/or Professional Services offerings, as applicable, and sets forth the confidentiality, non-disclosure and security requirements for Private Information subject to Applicable Data Protection Law.

 Unless defined in the Agreement, all capitalized terms used in this Exhibit shall have the meanings given to them below: